Esteban G. Burchard, MD, MPH

 Biography

-This body of work epitomizes Dr. Burchard’s ongoing drive to use science to improve the care of minority patients, mentorship of minority physicians and scientists, and improve diversity, equity and inclusion in science and medicine.
+This body of work epitomizes Dr. Burchard’s ongoing drive to use science to improve the care of minority patients and mentorship of physicians, scientists, and students with the goal of improving diversity, equity, and inclusion in science and medicine.

 Visit my lab page to learn more: https://pharm.ucsf.edu/burchard